janhofman/juke-it-cef/README.md

         * ~~Then, open build\cef.xcodeproj in Xcode and select Product > Build.~~
     * To perform a Windows build using a 32-bit CEF binary distribution:
         * `cmake -G "Visual Studio 15" ..`
-        * Then, open build\cef.sln in Visual Studio 2017 and select Build > Build Solution.
+        * Then, open build\JukeIt.sln in Visual Studio 2017 and select Build > Build Solution.
     * To perform a Windows build using a 64-bit CEF binary distribution:
         * `cmake -G "Visual Studio 15 Win64" ..`
-        * Then, open build\cef.sln in Visual Studio 2017 and select Build > Build Solution.
+        * Then, open build\JukeIt.sln in Visual Studio 2017 and select Build > Build Solution.

 ### Building and using web app:

+Desktop application uses web application as GUI.
+In Debug configuration, application accesses localhost:3000 and supports hot reloading, i.e. on code changes in web app, it is reloaded without the need for rebuilding.
+In Release configuration it accesses built web application in 'app' folder.

-1. Go to JukeItWeb directory
+1. From command line, go to JukeItWeb directory
+    * `cd path/to/project/JukeItWeb`
 2. First time, you will need to install packages - run `npm install` command
-3. In Debug environment, the web application supports hot reloading on code changes.
-To run hot reload server during debugging, run `npm start`
+3. In Debug environment, to run hot reloading server for debugging, run `npm start`.
 4. To build the web application in Release environment,  run `npm run build`.
 After that, copy 'build' directory into root directory of built Release version of JukeIt App and rename it to 'app'
     * `xcopy build ..\build\JukeItApp\Release\app\ /E /Q`